|Open educational resources (OER) are educational materials that are either licensed

 OER can include textbooks, videos, simulations, assessments, lecture notes and even full courses!

-STEP 4: Use one or two of the search engines on the OER Resources page.
-Both the Mason OER Metafinder and MERLOT II will perform a meta-search of multiple OER sites, so they are a good place to start.
-If you're new to OER, watch this video introduction to MERLOT II, OER Commons and other ways to locate OER.
-Most sites, including MERLOT and OER Commons allow you to create an account and save your search results.
+STEP 3: Use the OER Search Engines.
+You'll find a few on our OER Resources page, but both MERLOT and the Mason OER Metafinder and will perform a meta-search of multiple OER sites, so they are a good place to start.
+All of these sites allow you to narrow your results to hunt for media, simulations, case studies or other types of activities and assessments and most allow you to create an account and save your search results.

-STEP 5: Find public domain and U.S. Government texts, images and multimedia from libraries, archives, museums and federal agencies.
+STEP 4: Find public domain and U.S. Government texts, images and multimedia from libraries, archives, museums and federal agencies.
+With over 22 million objects in the collection, The Digital Public Library of America is a good place to get started.

-STEP 6: Browse the media resources below for materials specific in your discipline.
+STEP 5: Browse the media resources for materials specific in your discipline.